What’s the best way to teach Emotional Intelligence to kids?

 As kids develop, they will start listening more actively to others and respond in emotionally appropriate ways (Robertson, 2005).
 As another example, Peter might tell Jane that he’s excited because of something his dog has learned, and Jane might be happy for him.

-3. They self-regulate – at some point, you may notice that a student or kid of yours is taking a moment to process something emotional.
+At some point, you may notice that a student or kid of yours is taking a moment to process something emotional.
 It’s often a slower process in kids, but it’s a big step forward (Mischel et al., 1989).
 So if you notice Bobby is taking a deep breath where he might once have reacted angrily, you could acknowledge this behavior accordingly.

 Should We Be Teaching Emotional Intelligence?